GeoffKellyNC/job-tracker-app/README.md

 ------------------------------------------------------------
 ### NEW FEATURES AND CHANGES 04/23/2022
 - [x] Changed out buttons on Application Card on homepage to be Icons
+- [x] Added data to a mock API database and migrated Application data there